A guide to credit card APR

 Is APR the most important credit card feature?

+This depends on how you use your card and if you pay back in full every month or not.
 While the APR is one of the main things to consider, other features might also be important.
-If you use your card to shop a lot, for example, a rewards card or cashback credit card could be useful.
+For example, if you use your card to shop a lot, a rewards card or cashback credit card could be useful.
 Although the APR is often high on these types of cards, this won’t matter if you clear your balance each month.

 How can I lower my credit card APR?